Combodo/CombodoPayumStripe/doc/README.md

 under the subdirectory [sylius-example](./sylius-example), you'll find how I did integrate the project under my sylius project.

-beware: it is an higly customized sylius 1.2! wich rely on symfony!
+beware: it is a higly customized sylius 1.2! which rely on symfony!
 You'l need extra work to make it work under your own configuration!